 The Group has reinforced enterprise risk management culture, including ethical values, transparency, desired behaviours and risk appetite.
+The Code of Conduct, together with the Anti-Bribery and Whistleblowing policies provide a comprehensive compliance framework and reporting channels for employees and other parties to raise concerns.
 Effective board oversight, with sound organisational structure is established to delegate business functions to respective business units within limits set by the Board or the head office management in the pursuit of the Group's strategy and business objective.